Josh Carlson: Career

 On November 19, 2019, Carlson was elected to the Lafayette Parish Council, representing District 3.

 In 2021, Carlson nominated Robert Judge to the Lafayette Public Library Board from a group of seven candidates, including educators.
 Judge had previously opposed a drag queen storytime event in 2018.
-Subsequently, residents filed a lawsuit against Carlson and other board members, claiming they violated open meetings law by discussing Judge's appointment privately before the council meeting.
+Subsequently, residents filed a lawsuit against Carlson and other council members, claiming they violated open meetings law by discussing Judge's appointment privately before the council meeting.
 However, a judge ruled that the residents did not meet the burden of proof.

 During his time on the board, Judge had an LGBTQ+ advocate arrested for speaking out of turn and removed an anti-censorship speaker with armed officers, leading to a federal lawsuit for free speech violations.
-He also attempted to terminate a library manager without proper notice, halted plans for a Northeast Regional Library in favor of leasing space, and sought to change the library's mission statement to remove "recreation and cultural enrichment" programs.
+The lawsuit was settled in July 2025 for $13,200 to the plaintiffs, but defense costs exceeded $100,000 in taxpayer funds.
+Judge also attempted to terminate a library manager without proper notice, halted plans for a Northeast Regional Library in favor of leasing space, and sought to change the library's mission statement to remove "recreation and cultural enrichment" programs.
+In December 2025, Judge filed a lawsuit against Parish Councilman AB Rubin and the Lafayette Consolidated Government, alleging defamation and violations of the First Amendment.
+The suit arose from a February 2025 board meeting where Judge attempted to delay construction of a library branch in a predominantly Black, low-income community.
+Rubin publicly declared Judge "a cancer" and stated he had been "trying to get rid of you since day one."
+Judge alleges Rubin's removal efforts were driven by religious discrimination and hostility toward his Catholic faith.

 On October 14, 2023, Carlson was elected to represent Louisiana District 43, receiving 84% of the votes (9,342), while Ludwig Gelobter garnered 16% (1,770).

 In 2024, Carlson introduced House Bill 414, which aimed to eliminate exceptions for public libraries from the state law on obscenity.
 This bill died in committee.
 Carlson also introduced House Bill 974, which proposed removing the requirement for directors of parish library systems to obtain state certification.
 This certification requires librarians to pass an exam and hold a master's degree in library science.